node-prism/arc/README.md

 ## Creating a collection

-A collection is just a `.json` file when you're using the default `FilesystemAdapter`.
+A collection is just a `.json` file when you're using the default `FSAdapter`.

 ```typescript
 import { Collection } from "@prsm/arc";